binilinlquad/binilinlquad.github.io/_posts/2018-06-01-robolectric-and-sharedperefence.md

 Conclusion
 ----------
-Agree with comments in [issue](https://github.com/robolectric/robolectric/issues/3721) that SharedPreferenceEditor commit is waiting CountDownLatch condition to be fulfilled which in this case never happened.
-It is still open issue so no official fix right now.
+~~Agree with comments in [issue](https://github.com/robolectric/robolectric/issues/3721) that SharedPreferenceEditor commit is waiting CountDownLatch condition to be fulfilled which in this case never happened.
+It is still open issue so no official fix right now.~~
+Not reproduceable with AGP 3.3.0.